Fujifilm X-M1 vs Sony RX1R II

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-M1 does not feature such a mic input.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-M1 and the Sony RX1R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.